Browse|Generate|My Checklists

 Portable battery pack

-Camera or GoPro (optional)
+Camera or action cam (optional)

 Noise-canceling earbuds or headphones